Peer Recommendation Interventions for Health-related Social Support: a Feasibility Assessment: Discussion: Feasibility of a peer recommendation intervention

 \subsection{Efficacy}

-Efficacy refers to how much the intervention affects the desired behaviors.
-We collected evidence of efficacy by examining both reading and interaction behavior effects (secs. \ref{sec:reading_behavior} and \ref{sec:interaction_behavior}) as well as second-order behavior effects (sec. \ref{sec:retention_outcomes}).
-Given the small sample and the uncontrolled design, we can only evaluate efficacy in a limited way, although results are promising.
-39\% of visited sites were visited a second time and a majority (57\%) of participants who clicked at least once went on to visit at least one recommended site twice, suggesting that participants were interested in reading about ongoing health journeys.
-A smaller percentage (30\%) of participants interacted with at least one recommended site, and only one reciprocal relationship formed as a result of the recommendations.
+\textbf{Receiving recommendations increased peers' reading and interaction behavior---and did not reduce other usage.} Efficacy refers to how much the intervention affects the desired behaviors.
+Given the small sample and the uncontrolled design, we can only evaluate efficacy in a limited way, although our results are promising.
+39\% of visited sites were visited a second time and a majority (57\%) of participants who clicked at least once went on to visit at least one recommended site twice, suggesting that participants were interested in reading about ongoing health journeys (sec. \ref{sec:reading_behavior}).
+A smaller percentage (30\%) of participants interacted with at least one recommended site, and only one reciprocal relationship formed as a result of the recommendations (sec. \ref{sec:interaction_behavior}).
+These low percentages indicate likely barriers to forming deep connections that the current design is ineffective at overcoming.
 Unclear social norms around interaction with strangers may present a barrier to greater interaction, such as whether an author is open to receiving unsolicited support~\cite{levonian_patterns_2021}.
-Future design work could explore soliciting indicators of openness to supporter interaction and first-contact writing assistance for peer supporters who are not sure what to say~\cite{smith_what_2021,peng_exploring_2020}.
-We observed no evidence of second-order harms due to recommendations.
+Future design work could explore soliciting indicators of openness to interactions from strangers and providing first-contact writing assistance for peer supporters who are not sure what to say~\cite{smith_what_2021,peng_exploring_2020}.
+We observed no evidence of second-order engagement harms due to recommendations.
 These results suggest that efficacy should be evaluated in a larger, controlled trial.